stargate/stargate/apis/sgv2-docsapi/README.md

 By default, the application is served on port `8180`.

+> **Note**
-> **_NOTE:_**  Quarkus now ships with a Dev UI, which is available in dev mode only at http://localhost:8180/stargate/dev/.
+> Quarkus now ships with a Dev UI, which is available in dev mode only at http://localhost:8180/stargate/dev/.

 #### Debugging